JustSudoMal/Ai-agent/README.md

     /home/mal/Downloads/capybarahermes-2.5-mistral-7b.Q2_K.gguf

-    Update the model_path in __main__ at the bottom of the Python script to match.
+    Update the model_path in __main__ at the bottom of the Python script to match. you can download Most models on huggingface.co and inject them into the model path

  Background Image

 On first launch, a file picker lets you select any image for the chat window background.
-Optional but makes the UI ✨shine✨.
+Optional but makes the UI shine.
  Usage

 python AI-Agent.py